Skip to Main Content

 First, you need to cover the full body of information on your topic.
 Your Library subject guide and the Skills for Learning finding information guide can assist with this.

 Second, you need to write up your findings critically, commenting on differences and similarities between information sources to show the current state of knowledge of your topic.
-To help with this, you can listen to a literature reviews workshop or follow the Skills for Learning literature reviews guide.
+To help with this, you can follow the Skills for Learning literature reviews guide.
 Further guidance is also available on being critical in your work.

 Top tip: Reflect on the full breadth of information available on your subject.
 Consider if there are any other places you could check for information.